-On April 29, Canvas will bring together hundreds of civic leaders from all sectors to sketch, colour, and frame our next four years of action.
-It’s a unique opportunity for leaders from all sectors, communities, and experiences to help CivicAction mold new solutions for five pressing urban challenges: getting ready for the future of work, tackling housing affordability, preparing for extreme weather, preventing sex trafficking, and unlocking inclusive leadership.
+On April 29th, Canvas brought together hundreds of civic leaders from all sectors to sketch, colour, and frame our next four years of action.
+It was a unique opportunity for leaders from all sectors, communities, and experiences to help CivicAction mold new solutions for five pressing urban challenges: getting ready for the future of work, tackling housing affordability, preparing for extreme weather, preventing sex trafficking, and unlocking inclusive leadership.